snipsnipsnip/ghostbird/doc/faq.md

 ### What is Ghostbird?

-* [Ghostbird](https://github.com/exteditor/ghostbird/) is a Thunderbird add-on that allows you to edit email text in your favorite text editor.
+* [Ghostbird](https://github.com/exteditor/ghostbird/) is a Thunderbird add-on that allows you to edit emails in your favorite text editor.
 * Original [GhostText][gt] is an add-on for browsers that lets you edit textboxes on the webpage using your favorite text editor.
 * Both work by connecting to a GhostText server, which is listening on port 4001 (the default), via [WebSocket](https://en.wikipedia.org/wiki/WebSocket) and relaying text between the compose window and the text editor.